Direct solution to constrained tropical optimization problems with application to project scheduling: Preliminary results

 \section{Preliminary results}

-We now offer some auxiliary results to be used in the subsequent solution of optimization problems.
-We start with binomial identities for square matrices, and then present solutions to linear vector inequalities.
+We now offer some auxiliary results to be used in the subsequent analysis of optimization problems.
+We start with binomial identities for square matrices, and then describe solutions to linear vector inequalities.

+The inequalities are examined using somewhat different techniques and notation by many authors, including \cite{Vorobjev1963Theextremal,Cuninghamegreen1979Minimax,Zimmermann1981Linear,Baccelli1993Synchronization,Gondran2008Graphs}.
+Below, we offer solutions given in a compact vector form that provides a natural basis for solving the optimization problems in a straightforward and concise manner.